-Handling the massive task of processing, organizing, auditing, and paying carrier companies to deliver your goods on time is not only time-consuming and requires a dedicated internal staff, but the opportunity to maximize your profit margin through data analysis will be missed if your company does not take advantage of the intelligence gained from the data.
+Handling the massive task of processing, organizing, auditing, and paying the carrier companies that deliver your goods is not only time-consuming and requires a dedicated internal staff, but the opportunity to maximize your profit margin through data analysis will be missed if your company does not take advantage of the intelligence gained from the data.

 The Importance of FBAP

-Freight Bill Audit and Pay (FBAP) is an essential component of any business, yet an astonishing 25% of companies do not utilize technology to pay and manage freight bills, resulting in a lost opportunity of cost savings.
+Freight Bill Audit and Pay (FBAP) is an essential component of any business that sells products, yet an astonishing 25% of companies do not utilize technology to pay and manage freight bills, resulting in a lost opportunity for cost savings.

-It should be clear that a sound strategy should be considered a priority when it comes to Freight Auditing and Payment.
-Experts estimate that a company can expect freight charges to typically represent up to 10% of a company’s total cost, a significant enough portion to pay attention to and to apply the most effective tactics to minimize.
+It should be clear that a sound strategy is a priority when it comes to Freight Auditing and Payment.
+Experts estimate that a company can expect freight charges to typically represent up to 10% of a company’s total cost of goods, a significant enough portion to pay attention to and to apply the most effective tactics to minimize.
 So what options are on the table for a business to not only eliminate over-billing but also to take advantage of an ever-changing market?

 Paper invoices run the risk of becoming lost, and a company loses the ability to analyze bills and data.
-The cost to a company to internally process and pay freight invoices can be measured at around $11-$12 per invoice.
-As well as the cost of employing man-power to oversee this laborious task, human inaccuracies or inattention to unforeseen factors may stifle even the most well-intentioned internal FBAP department.
+The cost to internally process and pay freight invoices can be measured at around $11-$12 per invoice.
+Along with the cost of allocating manpower to perform this laborious task, human inaccuracies or inattention to unforeseen factors may stifle even the most well-intentioned internal FBAP department.
 Also, the opportunity to file a claim for reimbursement for any error is typically 180 days and must be handled in a timely manner.

 There is also software available for purchase which can calculate the most cost-effective way to optimize your shipping, commonly known as a Transportation Management System, or TMS.
 TMS software can be a useful tool in selecting the most effective carrier for your product, but like any computer program, it must be appropriately configured to suit a particular organization’s rules and values.